elucca/FleetReport/README.md

 # FleetReport

 The app's current development build can be accessed at https://fleetreport.herokuapp.com/.
+For full access for testing purposes, you can log in with the username 'admin' and password 'admin'.

 ## Description